fkivela/HVCtl/doc/sphinx/_build/html/_sources/protocol.rst.txt

 5. Turn the HV on
 .................

+  This instruction requires sending two commands, with a 100 ms delay between receiving the answer to the first command and sending the second one.

+  The first command-answer pair:

   :Command: ``P5,1\r``
   :Answer: ``P5,1\r``

-  Wait 100 ms after receiving the answer to the first command before sending the second command.
+  The second command-answer pair:

   :Command: ``P5,0\r``
   :Answer: ``P5,0\r``

 6. Turn the HV off
 ..................

+  This instruction requires sending two commands, with a 100 ms delay between receiving the answer to the first command and sending the second one.

+  The first command-answer pair:

   :Command: ``P6,1\r``
   :Answer: ``P6,1\r``

-  Wait 100 ms after receiving the answer to the first command before sending the second command.
+  The second command-answer pair:

   :Command: ``P6,0\r``
   :Answer: ``P6,0\r``